-- Normally the consultative period is twenty one days. - The Clerk should use best endeavours to notify Committee members of any applications that cannot be brought before the next Planning Committee meeting before the consultative period expires. - Any applications received with a consultation period that ends before the next meeting of the Planning Committee may be: - a.
+- Normally the consultative period of a validated planning application is twenty-one days. - The Clerk should use best endeavours to notify Committee members of any applications that cannot be brought before the next Planning Committee meeting before the consultative period expires. - Any applications received with a consultation period that ends before the next meeting of the Planning Committee may be: - a.
 Presented to full council for review at their next meeting, if sooner than the expiry date; or - b.
 The clerk can seek an extension from the LPA so that comments or recommendations from BPC may be submitted after the period closes.